Bible Passages to Be Memorized

 Four biblical passages must be memorized as part of the Introduction to Biblical Literature course.
 For your convenience, here is the wording of those passages from the New International Version.
 Wording from other translations can be used with the professor’s prior permission.

-The word count is given so that you can better check to see if you have left anything out in writing a passage down from memory.
+The word count is given so you can better check to see if you’ve left anything out when writing a passage from memory.

 The Ten Commandments, Exodus 20